 Are there any other options for investing in Spain?

-Besides the above mentioned options for starting a business in Spain, foreign investors can also enter the local market by purchasing a ready-made business.
+Besides the above mentioned options for starting a company in Spain, foreign investors can also enter the local market by purchasing a ready-made business.
 This type of company is also referred to as a shelf company and it designates a type of business that has already been incorporated and it is available for sale.

 One of the main advantages of the Spanish shelf company is that it benefits from a fast registration procedure.
 That does not take into consideration the standard incorporation, due to the fact that the legal entity has already been registered with the local institutions.

 However, certain procedures do need to be completed, such as transferring the ownership rights to the new investors.
 Others, such as opening a bank account, obtaining a corporate tax number or an official business address, are not necessary.

 This type of office does not need to be registered following the standard incorporation procedure, since it will not develop commercial activities.
 The liaison office will be set up by signing a public deed and it will also need to be registered for social security purposes, as it will have at least one representative acting as an employee in Spain.